 - The Authority Meeting received an operational and financial update on the Peak District National Park Foundation.
-Regular reports on performance of the Foundation will be included in the half-yearly reports against performance of KPI13 considered at meetings of the Authority. - Members continued to be involved in preparing the 2021/22 Budget through Strategic Financial Workshops held in October and November 2020.

-- The 2017/18 AGS identified a remaining risk/concern in relation to meeting the corporate objective of diversifying and growing income.
+Regular reports on performance of the Foundation will be included in the half-yearly reports against performance of KPI13 considered at meetings of the Authority. - Members continued to be involved in preparing the 2023/24 Budget through Strategic Financial Workshops held in September, and October 2022. - The 2017/18 AGS identified a remaining risk/concern in relation to meeting the corporate objective of diversifying and growing income.
 Specifically there remained a risk to the scale and speed of diversification and growth.
-There was a need for the Strategic Commercial Plan to set out the process, activities, skills and investment required to deliver the Corporate Strategy plus the potential returns (scale and timeframe) from the implementation of the Plan. - In the 2018/19 AGS it was recognised that there still remained issues around the culture of the Authority and its ability to deliver commercial ambitions. - While the issue remains solid progress has been made on a number of fronts.
-Work has progressed with Heads of Service to encourage more significant partnership grant applications with success in particular for Moors for the Future; South West Peak Landscape Partnership Programme funding, Millers Dale goods shed, Discover England and Generation Green project.
-New avenues of strategic funding are being actively explored with PDNPA as a partner via D2N2; LEP; Universities bordering The Peak District and major infrastructure projects e.g. A628 upgrade. - Our charitable foundation is now launched and raising income through visitor giving, donations and sponsorship.
+There was a need for the Strategic Commercial Plan to set out the process, activities, skills and investment required to deliver the Corporate Strategy plus the potential returns (scale and timeframe) from the implementation of the Plan.

+- In the 2018/19 AGS it was recognised that there still remained issues around the culture of the Authority and its ability to deliver commercial ambitions. - While the issue remains solid progress has been made on a number of fronts.
+Work has progressed with Heads of Service to encourage more significant partnership grant applications with success in particular for Moors for the Future; Millers Dale goods shed, Discover England and Generation Green project.
+New avenues of strategic funding are being actively explored with PDNPA as a partner via D2N2; LEP; Universities bordering The Peak District and major infrastructure projects e.g. A628 upgrade. - The Peak District National Park is one of forty-four Protected Landscapes receiving Farming in Protected Landscapes Programme funding for three years from 2021/22 through to 2023/24.
+The programme has been well received and a further year and additional funding for the programme was announced in the Government's recent Environmental Improvement Plan. - Our charitable foundation is now launched and raising income through visitor giving, donations and sponsorship.
 This is helping to change mindsets amongst volunteers, employees and Members.
-Finally relationships with a selection of major industries are being nurtured to develop a collective investment fund which will sustain delivery of nature and carbon outcomes at a landscape scale. - Members approved the Authority's Revenue Budget for 2021/22 on the 19th February 2021 and the Budget report included a forward look in terms of the Authority's Medium Term Financial Plan (MTFP).
-The report reflected the impact of the COVID-19 pandemic.
+Finally relationships with a selection of major industries are being nurtured to develop a collective investment fund which will sustain delivery of nature and carbon outcomes at a landscape scale. - Members approved the Authority's Revenue Budget for 2023/24 on the 3rd February 2023 and the Budget report included a forward look in terms of the Authority's Medium Term Financial Plan (MTFP).